Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

 We observe that, as the bidding cycle progresses, blocks built by different builders become increasingly dissimilar.
 This divergence is asymmetric, particularly in the case of Titan.
 Over time, Titan’s blocks contain fewer transactions that are also present in blocks from other builders, while the reverse is not true: an increasing share of transactions in blocks from other builders are also found in Titan’s blocks.
 A similar, though weaker, pattern is observed for Rsync.
 One possible explanation is that losing builders share transactions with builders they expect to win the auction.
 Equivalently, searchers who initially submit to a builder that appears unlikely to win may later resubmit the same transaction to a builder perceived as more competitive.
 But it is also possible that some builders, particularly those with integrated searchers, receive more exclusive transactions, which tend to arrive later in the bidding cycle.

 To distinguish between these two explanations, we examine whether new transactions received by Rsync or Titan previously appeared in blocks by other builders, where a ``new transaction'' is a transaction included in a block submitted at least one second after a builder’s initial submission, and not present in that first block.
 We identify three transactions that appeared only in blocks from Flashbots Builder and Buildernet (a Flashbots-affiliated builder) around 10 seconds into the auction cycle.
 Then, between 12 and 13 seconds in the bidding cycle, these transactions also appeared in blocks built by Titan.
 None of them were included on-chain.
-It is plausible that these transactions were submitted via Flashbots Protect, which only logs transactions that are eventually included, and were later shared with other builders once it became clear that Titan and Rsync were prepared to outbid all non-integrated competitors (we provide further evidence of this behavior in the next section).
-Overall, while transaction sharing does occur, it is limited in scale and does not fully account for the asymmetries observed in Figure~\ref{fig:heatmap-full}.
+It is plausible that these transactions were submitted via Flashbots Protect, which only logs transactions that are eventually included, and were later shared when it became apparent that Flashbots was not going to win (we provide further evidence of this behavior in the next section).
+Overall, while transaction sharing does occur, it is limited in scale and does not fully account for the asymmetries observed in Figure~\ref{fig:heatmap-full}. \fi